This page is for Australians wanting to know more about travel insurance.

 How the Australian Government can help

-- Read the travel advisory for the destinations you're travelling to and through.
+- Read the travel advice for the destinations you're travelling to and through.

-- Read our general travel advice and tips before you go.
+- Learn about the travel basics before you go.

-- Read our general advice for travellers with disability.
+- Find our advice for travellers with disability.
 This includes getting travel insurance.

 - Understand how and when we can help.
 Read the Consular Services Charter.

-- Read the travel insurance buyers guide and reviews (CHOICE).
+- Read the travel insurance buying guide and reviews (CHOICE).